alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/tosca_grammar/artifact_definition.md

 Current implementation of Alien 4 Cloud does not take the deploy_path in account but rather keeps the archive layout for scripts copy.
 {% endwarning %}

+{% info %}
+<h5>Getting the artifact from your scripts :</h5>
+Alien 4 Cloud does not support get_artifact function to retrieve a specified artifact.
+It will however provide an input environment variable named based on the artifact name in all scripts of the node/relationship that defines the artifact.
+The value of the environment variable is equal to the local path of the file.
+{% endinfo %}

 ## Grammar

 {% highlight yaml %}